NetSAIL-UCI/Phoenix/README.md

 # Artifact Evaluation for "Cooperative Graceful Degradation in Containerized Clouds" (ASPLOS'25 AE #315)

-## 1. Artifact Goals
+# 1. Artifact Goals

 The instructions will reproduce the key results in Figures 5, 6, 7, and 8 in Section 6 of the submission.
 That is, the following instructions will lead you to test the Phoenix Controller in (2) CloudLab, and (2) Standalone simulator environments.

-The entire artifact process can take around xx hours if run with a concurrency of xx workers (e.g., using the CloudLab machine we suggest); it will take about xx hours if running sequentially (with no concurrent worker).
+The entire artifact process can take around 10-12 hours.

 If you have any questions, please contact us via email or HotCRP.

-## Prerequisites
+# Prerequisites

 You will need:
 1. Apache Spark to generate app graphs from Alibaba Traces (https://spark.apache.org/downloads.html)